-Welcome to the Eskom Pension and Provident Fund (EPPF).
+Welcome to the Eskom Pension and Provident Fund (EPPF)

-Retirement planning is an important part of long term personal financial planning.
-Eskom plays a role in assisting its employees with retirement planning by providing a financial saving vehicle for retirement planning, risk benefit cover and retirement savings preservation through the EPPF.
+Retirement planning is an important part of long-term personal financial planning.
+Eskom plays a role in assisting its employees with retirement planning by providing a financial-saving vehicle for retirement planning, ill health cover and retirement savings preservation through the EPPF.

-In carrying its mandate as a financial underpin for life-changing events in the lives of its members, the EPPF makes every effort to maintain a long and fruitful relationship with all its members.
-This role starts on the day that a member joins the EPPF until the day that he / she leaves, whether it be due to resignation, retirement or in the unfortunate event of that member passing away.
+The EPPF makes every effort to maintain a long and fruitful relationship with all its members at various stages of their lives.

+This journey starts on the day that a member joins the EPPF and continues until resignation, retirement or in the unfortunate event that a member passes away.

-This booklet is a summary of the benefits provided to members as set out by the rules of the EPPF.
-However, in order to keep up to date with all information relevant to EPPF members it is recommended that members frequently visit the EPPF website on www.eppf.co.za to read up on updates and notices about the EPPF.
+This guide is a summary of the benefits provided to members as set out by the rules of the EPPF.
+However, in order to keep up to date with all information relevant to members, visit the EPPF website on www.eppf.co.za to read up on updates and notices.